nils-braun/b2luigi/docs/usage/quickstart.rst

         ===== Luigi Execution Summary =====

-    The log files for each task are written to the `logs` folder.
+    The log files for each task are written to the ``logs`` folder.

     After a job is submitted, ``b2luigi`` will check if it is still running or not and handle failed or done tasks correctly.

-4. The defined outputs will in most of the cases depend on the parameters of the task, as you do not want to override your files from different tasks.
+4. The defined output file names will in most of the cases depend on the parameters of the task, as you do not want to override your files from different tasks.
+    However this means, you always need to include all parameters in the file name to keep them different.
-    The cumbersome work of keeping track of the correct outputs can be handled by ``b2luigi``, which will also help you ordering your files at no cost.
+    This cumbersome work can be handled by ``b2luigi`` automatically , which will also help you ordering your files at no cost.
     This is especially useful in larger projects, when many people are defining and executing tasks.